igb driver mbuf allocation problems on multicore machines aka Could not setup receive structures

 hw.igb.num_queues="2" may be more than reasonable as well, but I have not had an opportunity to test that yet.

-#10 Updated by Kai Poggensee almost 4 years ago
+#10 Updated by Kai Poggensee about 4 years ago

 Please re-open this issue, it is by no means resolved.